Future of Teaching and Learning

 Students in a classroom, one raising her hand, with two purple graphic circles surrounding them

-Western Teaching and Learning for the Future: Strategic Action Areas
+Western's Future of Teaching and Learning: Strategic Action Areas

 Across our campus, exceptional student learning experiences and innovative teaching practices are already thriving.
 To build on these strengths, Western is developing a comprehensive, campus-wide action plan that looks ahead to the future of education.